HVAC Making a Loud Noise? Problems Found During Home Inspections

 • Un-level condenser unit: The pad that the outside condenser unit sits on should be within 10 degrees of level.
 Being un-level reduces the effectiveness of lubrication in the tubing and increases stress on refrigerant lines.

-• Ductwork: Air ducts that are improperly installed, cracked or have broken connections send heated or cooled air into attics and walls instead of the intended rooms.
+• Ductwork: Air ducts that are improperly installed, cracked, or have broken connections send heated or cooled air into attics and walls instead of the intended rooms.
+Dirty air ducts can also pose a problem and possible risks.
+Children can also pose a risk to themselves and the system by sticking objects into the registers.

 • Age: Most heating and cooling equipment has a life expectancy of 10–20 years.
 However, you can extend the life of this equipment by having it regularly maintained.